openPMD/openPMD-standard/STANDARD.md

   - `unitDimension`
     - type: array of 7 *(double / REAL8)*
-    - powers of the 7 base measures characterizing the record's unit in SI (length L, mass M, time T, electric current I, thermodynamic temperature theta, amount of substance N, luminous intensity J)
+    - description: powers of the 7 base measures characterizing the record's unit in SI (length L, mass M, time T, electric current I, thermodynamic temperature theta, amount of substance N, luminous intensity J)
+    - rationale: this allows to implement automated record detection, identification and compatibility checks, independent of specific names or string representations;
-    - does *not* represent if the record is a 1, 2 or 3D array
+                 does *not* represent if the record is a 1, 2 or 3D array
+    - advice to implementors: implement a lookup table for the most common quantities/units in your simulation, e.g., electric field stengths, mass, energy, etc. in the respect of the power of the base units given here
     - examples:
       - "m / s" is of dimension `L=1` and `T=-1`,
         store array `[1.; 0.; -1.; 0.; 0.; 0.; 0.]`